MIPIM: Criticism

 However, the cost of attending MIPIM in Cannes, and what some have regarded as excessive networking and socialising, have come in for criticism.
 For example, amid UK public sector spending constraints, the cost of sending local authority representatives to Cannes has been attacked by councillors in Belfast and Dudley.
-In 2014, The Guardian said it had a reputation as "a champagne-soaked jamboree where local authority chiefs are wined and dined by investors".
+In 2014, The Guardian said it had a reputation as "a champagne-soaked jamboree where local authority chiefs are wined and dined by investors"; in 2019, the Local Government Chronicle said it had "a reputation for excess".

 In 2018, MIPIM delegates' use of prostitutes was highlighted (also noted by a Construction News journalist in 2001: "as a naïve young reporter, I was amazed to see a list of the best brothels in town contained within the unofficial, but widely distributed, event guide").
 In 2018, after the London Presidents Club scandal had revealed the "sleazy underbelly" of the property industry, MIPIM organisers issued a 'code of conduct' forbidding businessmen from bringing prostitutes to its conference and exhibitions, and several organisations including Coutts, HSBC and Bank of America Merrill Lynch withdrew their MIPIM delegations.
 The male-dominated and sometimes sexist culture of the event has also been criticised.